Save The Date - Advocacy Day Scheduled for Tuesday, May 13 in Albany!

 - Completed! - The Division of the Budget sends Agency Call Letter to all agency heads.
 Agency heads submit budget requests that comply with instructions in the Agency Call Letter to the Division of the Budget.

-Next Step - Governor Cuomo presents Executive Budget proposal to legislature.
+- Completed! - Governor Cuomo presents Executive Budget proposal to legislature.

 Next Step - New York State Senate and Assembly finalize negotiations and pass budget bills.
 March of Dimes supports the below proposals and will advocate for their inclusion in the 2014-2015 enacted budget during budget negotiations.

 Next Step - Governor Cuomo reviews budget bills passed by the legislature – may use line item veto.

 Join the March of Dimes advocacy network to receive occasional emails about key legislation important to moms and babies.
 The advocacy network is made up of volunteers and staff who promote the March of Dimes mission by contacting the governor and state legislators in response to New York Chapter action alerts.
 We need your help - every voice makes a difference!

 Do you know who represents you in the U.S. Senate or the New York State Assembly?
 Find out by joining the March of Dimes advocacy network!

 Visit http://www.marchofdimes.com/advocacy/actioncenter.html to register!

 - According to the Center for American Progress, working women are primary breadwinners in more than 41 percent of families.